 after some algebraic operations and dropping high-order terms like $\epsilon^2$ or $\epsilon\delta\alpha\delta\alpha$, we obtain the linear equation

 where $\langle\cdot\rangle$ denotes the average on the state $\ket{\rho'^0}$.

-In short Eq. (\ref{linearequation}) can be written as $\sum_{k'}S_{kk'}\delta\alpha_{k'} = \epsilon F_k$, where $S$ and $F$ is usually called the covariant matrix and force.
+In short Eq. (\ref{linearequation}) can be written as $\sum_{k'}S_{kk'}\delta\alpha_{k'} = \epsilon F_k$, where $S$ and $F$ are usually called the covariance matrix and force.
 Finally by solving this linear equation the updated parameter vector can be computed as $\delta\alpha=\epsilon S^{-1}F$.
-Usually a regularization on $S$ \cite{Carleo2016Solving,Carleo2018Excitedstates} will be applied to decrease the fluctuation error generated in the Monte Carlo process that will be discussed in the next section:
+Usually a regularization on $S$ \cite{Carleo2016Solving,Choo2018Symmetries} will be applied to decrease the fluctuation error generated in the Monte Carlo process that will be discussed in the next section: